kif/SE_training/Test/index.rst

   ...

-Tighly coupled with the code it test.
+Tighly coupled with the code it tests.
 It needs to know the widget instance and hard code the position of mouse events.

 ------